99Anvar99/Regex-Tutorial/README.md

 - Anchors are symbols that help us assert the position of a match in the input string.
 The ```^``` symbol in our regex indicates the start of the line, and the ```$``` symbol indicates the end of the line.
 These anchors ensure that the entire string matches the defined pattern.

 ### Quantifiers
+- Quantifiers determine how many times a character or group should appear in the input for a match to occur.
+In our regex, the ```+``` quantifier specifies that the preceding character class (which we'll explain shortly) should appear one or more times.

 ### Grouping Constructs